-In order to match up with the theory behind WAR for position players, pitching WAR needed to be a context-neutral measure of a pitcher’s value to their team.
-With this parameter in mind, Fielding Independent Pitching (FIP) was a natural fit.
+In order to match up with the theory behind WAR for position players, FanGraphs has traditionally used a context-neutral statistic (Fielding Independent Pitching (FIP)) in order to express a pitcher’s value to their team.
+Here are a couple reasons why:

 ● FIP strips away the influences of team defense, focusing solely how variables that a pitcher has control over.

 ● FIP also involves considerably less regression than other ERA Estimators like SIERA and xFIP, making it a better measure of value added.
 While SIERA and xFIP estimate a player’s hypothetical home run and BABIP rates based on different criteria, FIP uses a player’s actual home run rate in its calculations.